Wecks/Prosperity_3/BACKTESTER.md

 The repository includes optimization scripts to find optimal parameters for your strategies.

+> **Note:** Some optimizer scripts require your strategy file to have a specific name (e.g., `DJEMBES.py`, `CROISSANTS.py`, etc.).
+You may need to rename or adjust your strategy files before running these scripts for them to work properly.

 ### Available Optimization Scripts

 - **optimize_croissants.sh**: Optimizes CROISSANTS thresholds